jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Brain: Central nervous system (BTP)
     - Spinal cord: Central nervous system (BTP)

 Taxonomies are a top-down approach.
-Thus, there may occasionally be node labels: terms in a hierarchy that are never applied to a content object, but exist to preserve a coherent logical structure.
+Thus, there may occasionally be node labels: terms in a hierarchy that are never applied to a content object, but exist to preserve a coherent logical structure or to expose the logic behind choices made.

-- generic posting
-- up-posting/autoposting

-Faceted taxonomies:
+The practice of indexing a content object with a broader term rather than a narrower term is called generic posting.
+If, instead, the content object is indexed with narrower and broader terms, this is called up-posting AKA autoposting.
+Generic posting also means subsuming narrower terms under a preferred broader term in a controlled vocabulary.

+**Faceted taxonomies**

 - bottom-up
 - multiple views of same info, based on attributes
 - usually used for navigation
 - CVs may be presented by facets
 - facets may be/use CVs

-Polyhierarchy
+**Polyhierarchies**

-Thesaurus: captures more relationships than synonyms; [good for representing a very large controlled vocabulary]
+**Thesauri** captures more relationships than synonyms; [good for representing a very large controlled vocabulary]
 - related term/associative relationship (RT)
 - equivalence relationship (UF/U)
 - hierarchical relationship (BT/NT)